tsssss/geopack/README.md

 This python `geopack` has integrated two modules originally written in Fortran: the `geopack` and the Tsyganenko models (T89, T96, T01, and T04).
 The Fortran `geopack05` is available at https://ccmc.gsfc.nasa.gov/modelweb/magnetos/data-based/Geopack_2005.html and `geopack08` is available at http://geo.phys.spbu.ru/~tsyganenko/Geopack-2008.html.
 Their DLM in IDL is available at http://ampere.jhuapl.edu/code/idl_geopack.html.
 As a crucial complement to `geopack05` and `geopack08`, the Tsyganenko models are available in Fortran at https://ccmc.gsfc.nasa.gov/models/modelinfo.php?model=Tsyganenko%20Magnetic%20Field.

 Test results are attached in `./test_geopack1.md` to demonstrate that the Python `geopack` returns the same outputs as the Fortran and IDL counterparts.
-However, invisible to the user, several improvements have been implemented:
+However, invisible at the user-level, several improvements have been internally implemented:
 1. The latest IGRF coefficients are used, which cover the time range from 1900 to 2020.
-Years beyond this range are valid inputs and the corresponding IGRF coefficients will be extrapolated.
+Years beyond this range are valid inputs and the corresponding IGRF coefficients will be extrapolated, whereas the Fortran and IDL versions do not extrapolate well if at all.

-2. The IGRF coefficients in the Python `geopack` are smooth functions of the time (at milli-second accuray), whereas in the Fortran `geopack`, the coefficients are of daily resolution.
+2. The IGRF coefficients in the Python `geopack` are smooth functions of the time of milli-second cadance, whereas the coefficients are daily in the Fortran `geopack`.

 3. `igrf_gsm` is changed to a wrapper of `igrf_geo` plus the proper coordinate transforms.
-This is an obvious place for code-reusing, but there are many similar places in `goepack` and Tsyganenko models where there are repeated codes.
+There are many places in the Fortran version where pages of codes are copy-pasted.
+Though not aesthetically pleasing, I let them live in the python version, because it requires tremendous efforts to fix them all.
+However, the igrf_geo is the one place that is obvious and easy to fix, so I did it.

 4. All `goto` statements in the Fortran `geopack` and Tsyganenko models are eliminated.